pranavtbhat/Graft.jl/README.md

 # Randomly generate a graph with 50 vertices and 500 edges.
 g = SimpleGraph(50, 500)
-# Graph{ParallelGraphs.LightGraphsAM,ParallelGraphs.DictPM{ASCIIString,Any}} with 50 vertices and 500 edges
+# Graph{ParallelGraphs.LightGraphsAM,ParallelGraphs.PureDictPM{ASCIIString,Any}} with 50 vertices and 500 edges

 # Generate properties and attach them to vertices.
 setvprop!(g, "name", v -> Faker.first_name())